tsgates/arch-wiki-markdown/wiki/Ampache.md

-When Ampache is installed, point your browser to http://localhost/ampache (substitute the address of your Ampache server for localhost if you didn't install it locally).
+When Ampache is installed, point your browser to http://localhost/ampache (substitute the address of your Ampache server for localhost if you did not install it locally).

 If you encounter any problems here, use http://localhost/ampache/test.php to double check your configuration.